juju/docs/src/en/charms-bundles.md

 ```

-## Service constraints in a bundle
+## Setting constraints in a bundle

 To make your bundle as reusable as possible, it's common to set minimum
 constraints against a charmed application, much like you would when deploying